afm719/hpc25arahi/README.md

 #### Strong Scaling Test

 This script launches jobs on 1, 2, 4, 8, and 16 nodes with a fixed, large problem size.
-The most successful configuration we found was:
+The most successful configuration I found was:

   * **Problem Size:** `15000x15000`
   * **MPI Tasks per Node:** 8